Anheurystics/Wyatt/docs/SPEC.md

 }(vec4 FinalColor) // Outputs goes here
 ```

-Function inputs are specified llike inputs to any normal function-- the same goes for function outputs, but at the end of the definition instead.
+Function inputs are specified like inputs to a function-- the same goes for function outputs, but at the end of the definition instead.
 Uniforms are specified as global variables, accessible only to the main() function and any other declared functions.

 Instead of explicitly declaring a program to which the two shaders will be linked to, a vertex and fragment shader sharing the same name will automatically be bound to a program with that name.